dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Acceptable values are: TrackType.INTERNAL, TrackType.ALPHA, TrackType.BETA or TrackType.PRODUCTION
     appContext.setTrackType(TrackType.PRODUCTION);

-    // Fraction of users who are eligible to receive the release.
-0 <= fraction < 1
+    // Percentage of users who are eligible to receive the release.
     // Only used if trackType is TrackType.PRODUCTION.
-Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.1);
+0 < percentage < 100.
+Default value: the previous rollout user percentage (if any) or 100%
+    appContext.setUserPercentage(20);

     // Whether the task should fail if the uploaded APK specifies a version code that has already been used.
 Default value: true appContext.setFailOnApkUpgradeVersionConflict(false);